 If you’re in the mood for a bit something that requires less effort to make or if you;re looking to feed a family, then this could be the deal for you.
 Each month the Co-Op Food do five frozen items for just £5.
 There is always a main, a couple of side dishes and a pudding.

 Each month it’s something different that would easily replace a chippy tea, KFC and Dominos Pizza.
 I know the taste isn’t exactly the same but £5 to feed a family of four verses the expense of the takeaway equivalent is a no brainer.

-These meal deal boxes offer brilliant value for money, especially at the moment as they’re on offer for just £4.75 a box.
+These meal deal boxes offer brilliant value for money, especially when they’re on offer.
+They’re full price at the moment but even at £7, they’re still great value.
 The boxes contain onion bahjis, two curries, pilau rice and naan bread.
 The cost at a local takeaway for the same items would be around £17 plus delivery.

 Despite these dishes being ready meals, I always find them to be extremely tasty and they do feel like more of a treat than making my own curry.
 At nearly a quarter of the price of a takeaway they’re definitely a brilliant alternative.
 You can get similar items at Sainsburys, Tesco and Morrisons prices and contents vary but they’re all still better value than a takeaway.